 - called up web page

 - website from which the user has accessed the accessed website (referrer)

 - subpages that are called up from the called up web page

 - frequency with which the website is accessed

 The software runs exclusively on the servers of our website.
-The personal data of users is only stored there.
-The software is set so that the IP addresses are not completely stored, but 2 bytes of the IP address are masked (e.g.: 192.168.xxx.xxx ).
+The data of a website visit is only stored there.
+Matomo is set so that the IP addresses are not completely stored, but 2 bytes of the IP address are masked (e.g.: 192.168.xxx.xxx ).
 In this way it is no longer possible to assign the shortened IP address to the calling computer.

 The data will be deleted as soon as they are no longer needed for our recording purposes.
 In our case, this is the case after 12 months.